Green For All Fellows - Class 3

 ERIC MATHIS - Williamson, WV

-Eric is a committed activist who has dedicated the past 10 years of his life to new approaches for social change.
+Eric is a committed entrepreneur who has dedicated the past 10 years of his life to new market-based approaches to sustainable development.
 Throughout the various projects that he has participated in and/or spearheaded, he has remained true to his commitment of promoting diversity by way of sustainable development through various means which include organic farming, institutional development, education, economics, and more.
 He received his undergraduate degree in Philosophy and Labor Studies and is presently finishing a MC in Women’s Studies and a MA in History from Appalachian State University.
 Eric's most recent endeavor is entitled simply the JOBS project (Just and Open Businesses that are Sustainable).
-The JOBS Project’s mission is to promote renewable energy development in all coal dependent communities throughout the Appalachian region.
-JOBS mantra: transition!
+The JOBS Project’s mission is to promote sustainable energy markets throughout the Central Appalachian region.

 ISAAC MEDRANO - Pueblo, CO